| List of historic valves in the ase-museoedelpro collection |

 | NT100 |

-Power terrode, 'catkin' style with finned radiator.
-Intended as
+terrode, 'catkin' style with finned radiator.
+Intended as pulse modulator for

 |